urbas/peloton-to-garmin/README.md

 ## Docker

-The image can be pulled from [Docker Hub](https://hub.docker.com/r/philosowaffle/peloton-to-garmin) or [Github Packages](https://github.com/philosowaffle/peloton-to-garmin/packages).
+The image can be pulled from [Docker Hub](https://hub.docker.com/r/philosowaffle/peloton-to-garmin).
 See the [Configuration](#configuration) section for a list of all environment variables that can be provided to the container.
-A sample docker-compose file can be found [here](https://github.com/philosowaffle/peloton-to-garmin/blob/master/docker-compose.yaml).
+A sample docker-compose file can be found [here](https://github.com/philosowaffle/peloton-to-garmin/blob/v1/docker-compose.yaml).

-* `docker pull philosowaffle/peloton-to-garmin`
+* `docker pull philosowaffle/peloton-to-garmin:v1-latest`

 ## Configuration